lsmolder/bids_tools/README.md

 -f heuristic_9T_rest_awake.py
 ```

-**The heuristic files are tailored towards different projects, but it is easy to modify for a new project**
+**The heuristic files are tailored towards different projects, but it is easy to modify for a new project.**

 **The preferred animal id is: EarPunchNo_CageNo_Gender e.g. 10_389629_F.
-The EarPunch no gets zeropadded to be 3 digits**
+The EarPunch no gets zeropadded to be 3 digits.**

 **The final subject name will be: sub-010389629F**

 ### The bids output will look like: